Arch 100-200 Effective 8/27/03

 (9) Whether the applicant still holds the registration or license listed in (8) above and if not, the reasons why;

-(10) Whether the applicant has ever lost or been denied registration or licensure as an architect or been disciplined by another licensing board in any other state or jurisdiction if so, an explanation of the circumstances;
+(10) Whether the applicant has ever lost or been denied registration or licensure as an architect or been disciplined or sanctioned by another licensing board in any other state or jurisdiction if so, an explanation of the circumstances;

 (12) Whether the registrations or licenses listed in (8) above as an architect were issued by examination;